 What You Need to Know About Split Custody

 More and more couples are coming up with split custody arrangements as part of their divorce agreement in the recent past.
-While many people who are divorcing would prefer a full custody arrangement where they would be allowed to keep the children while the other spouse is allowed a regular visitation and is required to pay child support, more divorce courts are now strongly recommending that a split custody arrangement be made instead, for the wellbeing of the children.
+While many people who are divorcing would prefer a full custody arrangement where they would be allowed to keep the children while the other spouse is entitled to regular visitation and is required to pay child support, more divorce courts are now strongly recommending that a split custody arrangement be made instead, for the wellbeing of the children.

 Image Courtesy of pixabay.com